 Something I find quite interesting is that whenever this phrase is spoken, the phrase, “Jesus didn’t come to create a religion, but to open the door to a personal relationship with us,” soon follows.
 Jesus certainly did establish the grounds for a relationship (again, only through His covenant), but nowhere in Scripture does it say He came to “abolish religion,” as Bethke hypothetically puts it.

-To support this the Pharisees are often brought up, but this also misses the point, as Christ wasn’t condemning their religion, but rather their legalism.
+To support this the Pharisees are often brought up, but this also misses the point, as Christ wasn’t condemning their religion, but rather their legalistic hypocrisy.
 It would make little sense to condemn the religion Christ was a part of.
-Jesus condemned those who used the law for their own selfish desire and gain, either to create the appearance of purity or to feel dominance over the lower class.
-Christ didn’t come to abolish the Jewish faith but the legalism that abused it.
-Contrary to what Bethke claims, nowhere does Jesus say that he hates the religious.
+Jesus condemned those who used the law for their own selfish gain, either to create the appearance of purity or to feel dominance over the lower class.
+Christ didn’t come to abolish the Jewish faith but the hypocrisy that abused it.
+Contrary to what Bethke claims, nowhere does Jesus say that he hates the religious or religion.

-The whole distaste for religion stemmed from legalistic beliefs which claimed that in order to be worthy of God’s affection, one had to work for it.
+The distaste for religion today stems from legalistic beliefs which claim that in order to be worthy of God’s affection, one has to work for it.
 I’ve seen this taken out of context both ways.

 On one side it’s held that one who fails to perform the law is not worthy of God’s love, but this fails to take into account what Jesus came to establish in the New Covenant (remember all the times Christ said, “You have heard it said, but I say unto you“?).
 The extremists believed that every ritualistic practice was a necessity to enter into the covenant.
 However, Jesus, as the broker of the New Covenant, made OT ritualistic laws of no necessity to gain admittance.